-Internal carbon pricing,
+Internal carbon pricing

-a growing corporate practice
+A growing corporate practice

 In the Paris Agreement, signed in December 2015, the international community set itself the ambitious goal of achieving zero net emission before the end of the century, in order to comply with the average global warming cap of 2°C or less, if possible.
 The transition towards this low-carbon world means rapidly reinventing development in every field, including energy, transport, housing, production, farming, finance and consumption.

 Most actors agree that assigning a price to greenhouse gas emissions has an influence on their decisions and is an effective means of encouraging economic decision-makers to invest in clean energy, low-carbon technologies and even in different products and services that meet the same requirements.
-Government authorities in several countries have already taken decisions along these lines and,

 What is internal carbon pricing?